carlodghalnin/Summarizer/README.md

 # Summarizer
 Obtaining summaries of texts with keywords.
+Just collections of functions for now.